Skip to content ↓

 Remember to get to school for 8:20am and join your teachers and friends for the SATs breakfast.
 Everyone is welcome to join, even if you are not eating!

-Get a good night’s sleep every night.
+Get a good night’s sleep on Monday night.

-You might feel nervous.
-This is okay.
+You might feel nervous - this is ok.

 You know a lot more than you think you do.
-You can do it!
-It will all be okay, just try your best.
+You can do it and just try your best.
+Whatever happens, remember we all think you are brilliant just the way you are!